lukkesreysandeur/tp/docs/UserGuide.md

 ### Deleting a person from the system based on list on GUI: delete
 {: #delete}

 This deletes the person specified by `INDEX`.
-This index is the number beside the person on the list of persons on screen.

 <div markdown="span" class="alert alert-danger">